 - During the lunch, he made a clear effort to talk to the women at the table.
 Both about business and about how to combine family and career.
 When he first got to the table, we noticed that he was sitting near mostly men and so we moved people around as he sat down.
 He noticed this and made an noticeable effort to talk to everyone during the lunch, but especially the women.
 A factoid from today’s news: China has more self-made women billionaires than any other country.

 - He told me he followed an inner scorecard.
 Something he learned from his father.

 - I asked him about Rose Blumkin and whether he knew what percent of Berkshire companies were founded or run by immigrants.
 He said no but it was an interesting question.

 - He liked the question a PKU student asked about money and how he sees wealth now versus when he started.
 His answer to this is in Part 2.

 - He considers his optimism as something that comes from analysis.
-Everyone in the room is richer than the world’s wealthiest man when he was born in 1930.
+Everyone in the room is richer than the world’s wealthiest person when he was born in 1930.

-Overall between the Q&A and lunch, he talked for 4 hours straight without a break.
+Overall, between the Q&A and lunch, he talked for 4 hours straight without a break.
 It was pretty amazing.
-The students at the table pretty much ran out of questions.
+The students at our table pretty much ran out of questions.
 I have tried to recall everything and I think I got 90% of it in these posts.

 After lunch, each student group got a picture with Warren (the only photo allowed) and Warren got back in his black Cadillac.
 The students were pretty stunned at this point.
 A couple took pictures with his Cherry Coke (mildly weird).
 One unnamed student took a bite of his food (definitely too weird).